top of page

 In this blog I talk about my Write Your TV Comedy Script course and set out advice on structuring your thirty-minutes TV comedy script.
 And in the video I talk about how the course works.

-Note: I am running two TV comedy script writing courses starting in early 2024.
+Note: I run two TV comedy script writing courses.
 This WRITE YOUR TV COMEDY SCRIPT course is focused on getting the actual script written, with a close focus on getting the structure and rhythm of it right.
 The other SITCOM & COMEDY DRAMA - ESSENTIAL WRITING TOOLS course is more exploratory.
 Learning and trying out techniques, writing scenes, developing characters, finding your world.

 Any queries please contact - chris@chrishead.com